seanbutler/Seeds/ThrowingThings/article.md

 This improved feeling does perhaps come at the risk of committing procedural blasphemy[^1].
 Many would be right in saying Perlin noise is incredibly useful.
 Its also quite complicated and for some of us opaque.

-As a multilayered, scaled, random-ish waveform Perlin noise can be put to use making Waves, Islands, Caves etc. Perlin & similar noise systems generate these kinds of structures easily because they can produce a repeating output that is never quite the same.
+A multilayered, random-ish waveform, Perlin noise can be put to use making Waves, Islands, Caves etc. Perlin & similar systems generate these structures easily because they produce a repeating output that is never quite the same.
 A valuable aspect of the result is that the variations in the data can all be a similar scale.
 Allowing us to use the output as a source for hills or islands etc which should all be different, but are created by the same processes.

-Luckily we can influence the characteristic shape landscapes from Perlin noise can have.
-Many add tweaks creating appealing geographic structures.
-One way is to gradually increase scale on the y-axis.
-With the desirable effect of making the higher points of the landscape more pointy.
-Giving a profile which matches the mountains and hills all around us.
+Luckily we can influence the characteristic shape the landscapes have.
+One way is to gradually increase scale on the y-axis, making the higher points of the landscape more pointy.
+Giving a profile which matches real mountains and hills.

 ![](./assets/Main_ridge_of_the_cuillin_in_skye_arp.png)